benjaminapetersen/benjaminapetersen.github.io/_posts/2015-04-23-algorithms-binary-search.md

 ---
 layout: post
 date: 2015-04-23
-title: "Algorithms, Binary Search in JavaScript"
+title: "Algorithms 101 - Binary Search"
 index: 3
 ---

-# Algorithms... sounds fun.
-Er, something.
+# Algorithms 101 - Binary Search

 As someone who has come into a career in software development through unconventional means, I find myself intrigued by the many things I missed out on by not pursuing a CS or CE degree back in my college days.
 Currently Algorithms are at the top of my list of Curious Things I Want To Explore.
 I'm working through the book [Grokking Algorithms](http://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230){:target="_blank"}{:title="Grokking Algorithms"} by Aditya Bhargava.
 Bhargava is a good teacher, making use of illustrations and clear explanations, ensuring a topic that could be dry and painful stays interesting.

-## Binary Search

 The first algorithm in the book is binary search.
 Binary search is simply a way to find an item in a list in the most efficient way possible.
 The catch is that the list must be sorted to be effective (1,2,3,4,5, not 5,3,4,2,1).
 With a sorted list (sorted is required for this to work), the algorithm is simple.
 Guess the halfway point of the list.
 If the guess